-s with financial accounting and reporting, generally accepted greenhouse gas (GHG) accounting principles are intended to underpin and guide GHG accounting and reporting to ensure that the information represents a faithful, true, and fair account of an organization's GHG emissions.
-These principles also permit data to be accurately compared from year to year and across multiple entities.
-This is particularly critical for departments or sub-organizations rolling up or aggregating their inventories to higher organizational units (division, bureau, etc.)

-GHG accounting and reporting practices are evolving and are new to many organizations.
-However, the following principles established by the Corporate Standard and applicable to this U.S. Public Sector Protocol are derived in part from generally accepted financial accounting and reporting principles.
+STANDARD As with financial accounting and reporting, generally accepted greenhouse gas (GHG) accounting principles are intended to underpin and guide GHG accounting and reporting to ensure that the information represents a faithful, true, and fair account of an organization's GHG emissions.
+These principles also permit data to be accurately compared from year to year, and across multiple entities-which is particularly critical for departments or suborganizations rolling up or aggregating their inventories to higher organizational units (division, bureau. etc.) GHG accounting and reporting practices are evolving and are new to many organizations; however, the following principles established by the GHG Protocol Corporate Standard and applicable to this U.S. Public Sector Protocol are derived in part from generally accepted financial accounting and reporting principles.
 They reflect the outcome of a collaborative process involving stakeholders from a wide range of technical, environmental, and accounting disciplines.
 These are not legal definitions, but are the principles on which specific reporting policies or choices should be based.
-GHG accounting and reporting shall be based on the following principles: Ensure the GHG inventory appropriately reflects the GHG emissions of the organization and RELEVANCE serves the decision-making needs of users-both internal and external to the organization.
-COMPLETENESS Account for and report on all GHG emission sources and activities within the chosen inventory boundary.
-Disclose and justify any specific exclusions.
-CONSISTENCY Use consistent methodologies to allow for meaningful comparisons of emissions over time.
-Transparently document any changes to the data, inventory boundary, methods, or any other relevant factors in the time series.
-TRANSPARENCY Address all relevant issues in a factual and coherent manner, based on a clear audit trail.
-Disclose any relevant assumptions and make appropriate references to the accounting and calculation methodologies and data sources used.
+GHG accounting and reporting shall be based on the following principles: